sendjainabhi/tap/tap-1.0-deployment-guide.md

 ## <a id=tap-full> </a> Setup Tanzu Application Platform Workspace cluster

+The workspace cluster is for "inner loop" development iteration where developers are connecting via their IDE to rapidly iterate on new software features

 ### Step 1: Install tanzu cluster essentials and tanzu cli -
 Please ensure you login into Kubernetes UI cluster and perform steps of [Install tanzu cluster essentials and tanzu cli](#tanzu-essential).